Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: S-matrix theory: basic definitions, assumptions, facts

 where I show an elastic scattering diagram and the corresponding cut diagram, the latter being equal to an inelastic amplitude squared.

-For our applications (relativistic proton-proton and heavy ion scattering), one usually assumes purely transverse momentum transfer, i.e. $t=-p_{\bot}^{2}$, which allows to define a Fourier transform with respect to $p_{\bot}^{2}$.
-In addition, it is useful to divide by $2s$, so I define the so-called ``\textbf{impact parameter representation}'' as
+For applications such as relativistic proton-proton and heavy-ion scattering, one usually assumes purely transverse momentum transfer, i.e., $t=-p_{\bot}^{2}$, which allows to define a Fourier transform with respect to $p_{\bot}^{2}$.
+In addition, it is useful to divide by $2s$, so I define the so-called ``impact parameter representation'' as

 with $b=|\vec{b}|$.
 I also define